doug144/cache-script-exercise/README.md

 ## Your task
 You need create a solution that will avoid deploying code that contains caches that are not configured.
 Adjustments can be made anywhere in the [CI/CD Pipeline](#ci/cd-pipeline), but not in the code itself.

+Your solution should be submitted by email and should include:
+1. A text file describing the overall solution
+1. Implementation of any required scripts in the scripting language of your choice